 Fun Summertime Activity?

-As per the above photo, I love to go visit the goats at the Beacon Hill Children’s Farm in Victoria.
+I love to go visit the goats at the Beacon Hill Children’s Farm in Victoria.
 There are always baby goats there and as you can see, all the goats love to rub their heads on my bright pink crutches and scratch where their horns used to be!!

 The Stream of Consciousness word for this past Saturday is Notice.